The stable category of Gorenstein flat sheaves on a noetherian scheme

 Repeating this process, one gets an exact sequence of sheaves

 which remains exact after tensoring with any injective sheaf on $X$.
-Since $X$ is semi-separated noetherian, in particular quasi-compact, every sheaf is a homomorphic image of a flat sheaf; see for example Efimov and Positselski \cite[Lemma~A.1]{AIELPs15}.
+Since $X$, in particular, is semi-separated quasi-compact, every sheaf is a homomorphic image of a flat sheaf; see for example Efimov and Positselski \cite[Lemma~A.1]{AIELPs15}.
 Therefore, there is an exact sequence

 with $\F^{-1}$ a flat sheaf.
-The class of Gorenstein flat modules is resolving, see e.g.\ \cite[Lemma~3.12]{JSrJSt}, so $\K^{-1}_x$ is a Gorenstein flat $\Rx$-module for every $x \in X$.
+The class of Gorenstein flat modules is closed under kernels of epimorphisms, see e.g.\ \cite[Corollary~4.12]{JSrJSt20}, so $\K^{-1}_x$ is a Gorenstein flat $\Rx$-module for every $x \in X$.
 By the same argument as above the sequence \eqref{eq:a4} remains exact after tensoring with any injective sheaf on $X$.
 Repeating this process, one obtains an exact sequence

 that remains exact after tensoring with any injective sheaf on $X$.
 Splicing together \eqref{eq:a3} and \eqref{eq:a5} one gets per Definition \ref{dfn:GF} an \Ftac\ complex of flat sheaves, $\F = \cdots \to \F^{-1} \to \F^0 \to \F^1 \to \cdots$.
 Thus, $\M = \Cy[0]{\F}$ is Gorenstein flat. \end{proof}